-[Bosworth]
+13 Software as a Business [Bosworth]

-- A (customer-) control question controls the customer and sets him into a containment ("prison").
-It puts the customer into a defensive position, but also tries get a step forward in the discussion: - Closed control question: Closed questions put up the strongest containment for the customer - Control reason question: "Is this because ... " - Control implication/impact/effect question: "Is the consequence of this problem that..." - Open containment question ("emprisoning question") asks the customer about a state of the art to contain his answer and make him think about a specific topic: - "At the moment, how do you achieve this turn-around?" - "How do you prepare for the introduction of the new governance rule?" - "How do you prepare for the introduction of the new governance rule?"
+A (customer-) control question controls the customer and sets him into a containment ("prison", "nailing down").

+- It puts the customer into a defensive position, but also tries get a step forward in the discussion: - Closed control question: Closed questions put up the strongest containment for the customer - Control reason question: "Is this because your company..." - Control implication/impact/effect question: "Is the consequence of this problem that..." - Open containment question ("emprisoning question") asks the customer about a state of the art to contain his answer and make him think about a specific topic: - "At the moment, how do you achieve this turn-around?" - "How do you prepare for the introduction of the new governance rule?" - "How do you prepare for retaining your value?"